firebase/geofire-java/README.md

 ### Geo Queries

 GeoFire allows you to query all keys within a geographic area using `GeoQuery` objects.
-As the locations for keys change, the query is updated in ealtime and fires events letting you know if any relevant keys have moved. `GeoQuery` parameters can be updated later to change the size and center of the queried area.
+As the locations for keys change, the query is updated in realtime and fires events letting you know if any relevant keys have moved. `GeoQuery` parameters can be updated later to change the size and center of the queried area.